 7 (tie) Rochester – Brought the PAIN vs. crosstown rival Adams, preview of state tourney time?

 8 Troy – Starting to play up to potential

 9 (tie) Southfield Christian – Man, does the city of Southfield have some KILLER HOOP SQUADS this season or what?

 Scott M. Burnstein grew up in Bloomfield Hills and attended school at Birmingham Roeper, where he earned multiple varsity letters in both basketball and baseball, and has been following the local preps scene since the 1980's.
 Mr. Burnstein attended Indiana University in Bloomington, Indiana, where he received a bachelors of arts degree in political science, and the John Marshall Law School, in Chicago, Illinois, where he got his Juris Doctrate.
-He has covered high school sports for both the Detroit Free Press and the Oakland Press, and is the author of the 2006 regional best-selling book, The Motor City Mafia - A Century of Organized Crime in Detroit.
-His next book, Family Affair - Greed, Treachery, and Betrayal in The Chicago Mafia, is slated to be released by The Penguin Book Company, in the summer of 2009.
+He has covered high school sports for both the Detroit Free Press and the Oakland Press, and is the author of the 2007 regional best-selling book, The Motor City Mafia - A Century of Organized Crime in Detroit, Family Affair - Greed, Treachery, and Betrayal in The Chicago Mafia (2010), Mafia Prince - The Crazy Phil Leonetti Story (2012) and The Detroit True Crime Chronicles (2013).